saranshkarira/mirror/_posts/2018-10-2-Father-to-Son-Part-I.md

 ## Creating a Working Model:

-- The architecture should initially be minimum, a single layer, with a simple ReLU.
+- The architecture should initially be minimal, a single layer, with a simple ReLU.

 - You can add a BatchNorm but always keep a precaution switch in mind.
 While rare, the BatchNorm puts an upper limit to the NaN activation values if present.
 You might lose sanity debuggging your model watching everything work perfectly but still not getting your model to converge.